RajDandhare/Jenkins_on_VMware/README.md

 It will ask you for the CODE that we just copyed, paste it.
 <br /><br />![jenkins-askscode](/../main/Pics/jenkins-askscode.png)<br /><br />

-After that it will for Plugin for Jenkins, Just select suggested plugins it will start the installation.
+After that it will ask Plugins for Jenkins, Just select suggested plugins it will start the installation.
 Then you will be ask for signup on Jenkins.
 Next you will be ask for Login which you just signup for Jenkins.

 <br /><br />![jenkins-dashboard](/../main/Pics/jenkins-dashboard.png)